l2v6f/l2v6f/README.md

 I have been working with progaming since 2020 🧠, about me:

 - 🔬 Looking for knowledge in the AI, DevOps and Data Science.
-- 👨‍💼 Working as research student at AILAB
+- 👨‍💼 Working as a intern at Banco Central do Brasil
 - 🌱 Currently learning the languages: Python, R and Java
 - 🤔 Hard study in the frameworks/librarys:
   - Pandas